Luis Robert Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.41 team ERA that ranks 19th among all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.37).

-- Mets pitchers combine to rank 23rd in baseball in home runs allowed (122 total, 1.3 per game).
+- Mets pitchers combine to give up 123 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Verlander (3-5) gets the starting nod for the Mets in his 14th start of the season.
-He's put together a 3.72 ERA in 75 2/3 innings pitched, with 63 strikeouts.
+- Quintana will take the mound to start for the Mets, his first this season.

-- The right-hander last appeared on Friday against the Los Angeles Dodgers, when he went five innings, allowing three earned runs while giving up two hits.
+- When he last appeared on Friday, Oct.
+7, the 34-year-old left-hander started the game and went 5 1/3 scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.